Line 1 Yonge–University: Line

 Most of the tunnel was constructed by a cut-and-cover method, but some sections were bored, as noted below.
 All stations, whether by transfer or fare-paid terminal, connect to surface TTC bus and/or streetcar routes.
 Other surface and train connections are noted below.

 Since 1996, TTC stations have been built or modified with elevators, ramps and other features to make them accessible to all.
 As of January 2022, 30 stations on the line are fully accessible.
-All stations on the line will be made accessible by 2025, as per the Accessibility for Ontarians with Disabilities Act.
+All stations on the line are projected to be made accessible by 2025, as per the Accessibility for Ontarians with Disabilities Act.

 Because the line opened in sections from 1954, it has a relatively high number of crossovers, which were mostly constructed at terminal stations to turn back trains.
 There are 17 diamond crossovers located between the service tracks along the length of the line.
 There are also eight storage tracks, which can also be used for reversals.
 The high number of possible turnbacks gives the TTC more flexibility when planning maintenance or in the event of an emergency service disruption.

 Stations

-The original design of the oldest stations in the subway system, which are on the Yonge line (from Union to Eglinton), are mainly utilitarian and characterized by vitreous marble wall tiles and the use of the Toronto Subway font for station names.
+The original design of the oldest stations in the subway system, which are on the Yonge line (from Union to Eglinton stations), are mainly utilitarian and characterized by vitreous marble wall tiles also known as Vitrolite and the use of the Toronto Subway typeface for station names.
 Eglinton Station is the only station to retain this wall treatment, though Queen Station retains a narrow band of original blue Vitrolite tiles near the ceiling at platform level.